precice/precice.github.io/pages/docs/configuration/configuration-logging.md

 output = precice.log
 ```

-The [SectionHeaders]` are just for distingushing the sections, the names are not used.
-This is the way to configure logging when working with `binprecice` or `testprecice`.
+The `[SectionHeaders]` are just for distingushing the sections, the names are not used.

 ## Attributes
 Attributes available to the filter and the formatter are: